sfwatergit/da-irl/README.md

     python scripts/run_atp_experiment.py --config=data/misc/IRL_multimodal_scenario_params.json --traces_dir=<TRACES> --seed=1

-where `<TRACES>` is a directory of persona trace files ending in .csv.
+where `<TRACES>` is a directory of persona trace files each ending in .csv.

 ## References

 ## Citation

+ You may use the following BibTeX entry to cite this work in a publication (**TO BE UPDATED**):

 ```
 @article{Feygin2017dairl,